tleguern/substr/README.md

 ======

 An utility to extract substring from a string, inspired by the GNU `expr` extension of the same name.
+This implementation is under the ISC licence.

+Read the man page for more information:

+    mandoc substr.1 | less

 Example
 -------